pingcap/docs/grafana-tikv-dashboard.md

 ## RocksDB - kv/raft

-- Get operations：The count of get operations
+- Get operations：The count of get operations per second
 - Get duration：The time consumed when executing get operations
-- Seek operations：The count of seek operations
+- Seek operations：The count of seek operations per second
 - Seek duration：The time consumed when executing seek operations
-- Write operations：The count of write operations
+- Write operations：The count of write operations per second
 - Write duration：The time consumed when executing write operations
-- WAL sync operations：The count of WAL sync operations
+- WAL sync operations：The count of WAL sync operations per second
 - Write WAL duration：The time consumed for writing WAL
 - WAL sync duration：The time consumed when executing WAL sync operations
-- Compaction operationsThe count of compaction and flush operations
+- Compaction operationsThe count of compaction and flush operations per second
 - Compaction duration：The time consumed when executing the compaction and flush operations
 - SST read duration：The time consumed when reading SST files
 - Write stall duration：Write stall duration.
 It should be `0` in normal case.